 Code Description

 0 Handshake character

 - No error, the command was executed correctly.

 - The next command can be transmitted.

 1 Error in numeric value provided

-- The controller received a numeric value that could not be interpreted correctly.
+- The controller received a numeric value that could not be interpreted correctly

 The numeric value provided is beyond the permitted range or the numeric value

 provided contains invalid characters.

 2 End switch error

 - An end switch has been activated during the movement procedure.
 The current

 movement has been interrupted and stopped without a braking ramp.
 The actual

 position of the controller is thus no longer correct, and step losses have probably

 occurred.

 - The reference movement of a step motor axis have been incorrectly executed or

 not executed at all.

-NOTE: The controller result has initialized a usin and a seference result and
+NOTE: The controller would be initialized and a reference measurement

 NOTE: The controller must be initialised again and a reference movement

-2 Carried out following an end switch error.
+carried out following an end switch error.

-3 The controller is provided with an axis encoification for a command that is to be
+3 Incorrect axis specification

 - The controller is provided with an axis specification for a command that is to be

+executed, but the axis specification contains an undefined axis.
-- For commands containing axis specification only use combinations of axes

-that have also been initialised
+- For commands containing axis specification, only use combinations of axes that have also been initialised.

-1 No axis defined
+4 No axis defined

 - Before the controller is provided with movements or general commands fo

-which the number of parameters depends on the number of axes the "set number
+which the number of parameters depends on the number of axes, the "set number

 of axes" command must be submitted in order to correctly set the axis

 parameters.

-5 Svntax error
+5 Syntax error

 - A command has been incorrectly submitted.

 - The command used does not exist or cannot be processed by this controller.

 - Check that all the commands submitted are correct.

 6 End of memory

 - An attempt has been made to transmit more commands in CNC mode than can

 be stored in the controller.

 7 incorrect number of parameters

 - The controller has received too few or too many parameters for the particular

 command.

 - Check to see if the number of parameters for the command is correct with

 regard to the number of axes.

 8 Command to be stored is incorrect

 - The controller has received a command that is not available as a CNC

 command.

 9 System error

 The system's power supply has not yet been turned on.
 The system's safety circuit has not yet been activated.

-- The output stages and/or the safety circuit could not be turned on, as the cover

-is still open.

-- The output stages are overheated.

-- An emergency shutdown situation has occurred.

-NOTE: The controller must be initialised again and a reference movement carried out following an emergency shutdown situation.

-A Not used by this controller

-В Not used by this controller

-С Not used by this controller

-D Speed not permitted

-- Non-compliance with the permitted thresholds for speed values.

-- Check that all speed values are correct.

-E Not used by this controller

-F User stop

-- The user has pressed the controller's stop button and the current movement has

-the start button or with the "@0s" start command.

-G Invalid data field

-- The controller has received a start order, but no movement remains in the

-memory to be initiated i.e. no stop function was previously sent and executed.

-- An attempt has been made to transmit a CNC programme although there is still

-a programme or part of a programme in the memory.

-Н Cover error

-- An attempt has been made to execute a command that is not permittenden

-the cover is open.

-R Reference error

-- A movement cannot be executed, because it is first necessary to carry out a

-reterence movement.

-= Not used by this controller
+The output stages and/or the safety circuit could not be turned on, as the cover is still open.
+The output stages are overheated.
+An emergency shutdown situation has occurred.
+NOTE: The controller must be initialised again and a reference movement carried out following an emergency shutdown situation. Α Not used by this controller В Not used by this controller С Not used by this controller D Speed not permitted - Non-compliance with the permitted thresholds for speed values. - Check that all speed values are correct. Е Not used by this controller F User stop - The user has pressed the controller's stop button and the current movement has therefore been stopped.
+The command can continue to be executed by pressing the start button or with the "@0s" start command.
+G Invalid data field - The controller has received a start order, but no movement remains in the memory to be initiated i.e. no stop function was previously sent and executed. - An attempt has been made to transmit a CNC programme although there is still a programme or part of a programme in the memory. Н Cover error - An attempt has been made to execute a command that is not permittent the cover is open.
+R Reference error - A movement cannot be executed, because it is first necessary to carry out a reference movement. = Not used by this controller